ishan-bhardwaj/notes/DevOps/Prometheus.md

     - **HTTP Server** - accepts PromQl queries that retrieves the stored data from the database.
     - **Exporters** - mini processes running on the target that collects metrics and expose them in a format prometheus expects.
 Note that prometheus _pulls_ the data from target.
     - **Pushgateway** - used for short-lived jobs where prometheus will not have enough time to pull the data, the target can _push_ the data to the gateway and then prometheus can pull the data from the gateway like any other target.
-    - **Service Discovery** - prometheus excepts hard-coded list of targets and for this we need a config file.
+    - **Service Discovery** - prometheus expects hard-coded list of targets and for this we need a config file.
 For dynamic environments, service discovery provides the updated list of targets to prometheus.
     - **Alert Manager** - responsible for alerting.
 When alert is triggered, prometheus pushes the alert to AlertManager.
     - **Prometheus UI** / **Grafana** - accepts PromQl queries and displays the data.

-- Prometheus has several native exporters like - Node exporters (Linux servers), Windows, MySQL, Apache, HAProxy
+- Prometheus has several native exporters like - Node exporters (Linux servers), Windows, MySQL, Apache, HAProxy etc.

 ### Benefits of Pull-based system
 - Easier to tell if a target is down.
 In a push-based system, we don't know if the target is down or has been decommissioned.